Japan banking industry says to tighten anti-mob measures

 In formally serving Mizuho with an order to improve its business practices, Japan’s Financial Services Agency said it was especially troubling that the bank failed to take action for more than two years after learning about the mob loans.

-Declining to directly comment on Mizuho’s failure to act promptly, Kunibe, who is also president of Sumitomo Mitsui Banking Corp SUMFGI.UL, part of Sumitomo Mitsui Financial Group (8316.T), said his bank is very alert to any transactions with organized crime syndicate members.
+Declining to directly comment on Mizuho’s failure to act promptly, Kunibe, who is also president of Sumitomo Mitsui Banking Corp, part of Sumitomo Mitsui Financial Group, said his bank is very alert to any transactions with organised crime syndicate members.